Shaw1390/Adventureworks/README.md

-# Retail Sales Analysus and Optimization using Microsoft Azure
+# Retail Sales Analysis and Optimization using Microsoft Azure

 ## Overview
 This project is centered around developing Extract, Transfor and Load (ETL) pipeline showcasing the advanced capabilities of Microsoft Azure.
 This pipeline effucently reterives data from Kaggla API, performs neccessart trrabsformations usinf Azure Databricks and Azure Data Factory, and stores it in Azure Data Lake containers.
 Then using Azure Synapse and Power BI a report is created.
 Additionally, the pipeline features a sales analysis component using PySpark within Azure Databricks, enabling comprehensive examination and analysis of sales data.
 The final analyzed data is securely stored in a SQL layer for subsequent use.
 This holistic solution streamlines the data processing workflow and provides actionable insights from the transformed and analyzed data, enhancing decision-making processes.